Definition

 - Watch trend direction to spot creative fatigue before CPA or MER deteriorates.

-- Use Thumbstop rate: what it measures, when to use it, and what it misses only inside a stable attribution rule, conversion definition, and time window so campaign comparisons stay honest.
+- Use Thumbstop rate: definition, formula, and why it is not enough only inside a stable attribution rule, conversion definition, and time window so campaign comparisons stay honest.

 - If performance changes, check whether the metric moved for a real business reason or because the measurement setup changed underneath you.